maratib/My-WP-Bootstrap-Starter-Theme/README.md

 # My WP BootStrap Starter Theme with SASS and autoreload functionality using VS Code

-This is not just another wordpress starter theme using [Bootstrap 4](https://getbootstrap.com/), it also include value functionality which makes the theme building process easy.
+This is not just another wordpress starter theme using [Bootstrap 4](https://getbootstrap.com/), it also include valueable functionality which makes the theme building process easy.
+Just clone this repo. and follow the instruction given bellow :-

 setup the liveSass Compiler extension, change the savePath as described bellow.